 Intro to categories in Numbers on iPad

 When you create a category, all rows that share a common value in the source column are treated as groups.
-For example, if you have a table that tracks shirt sales and categorize the data based on sale date, there might be a group for each month the data covers.
+For example, if you have a table that tracks shirt sales and categorises the data based on sale date, there might be a group for each month the data covers.
 All rows in a group would represent shirts sold in that month.

 A table can have one main category and up to four subcategories to create a hierarchy for your data.
-You can also temporarily turn categories off to view your original table or hide source columns while maintaining the categorization.
+You can also temporarily turn categories off to view your original table or hide source columns while maintaining the categorisation.